 - Codes Menu-displays diagnostic trouble code (DTC) records from the vehicle electronic control module.
-Selecting may open a submenu of viewing options. - Clear Codes-erases DTC records and other data from the electronic control module (ECM).
-This selection is found on a Codes submenu for some models. - Data Display- displays PID data from the vehicle ECM.
+Selecting may open a submenu of viewing options. - Clear Codes-erases DTC records and other data from the ECM.
+This selection is found on a Codes submenu for some models. - Data Display displays PID data from the vehicle electronic control module.
 Selecting may open a submenu of viewing options. - Functional Tests-provides specific subsystem tests.
 The tests vary depending on the manufacturer and model. - Actuator Tests-similar to functional tests, checks the operation of certain actuators, such as solenoid valves and relays. - Memory Resets-allows you to reprogram adaptive values for certain components after making repairs.
 Selecting opens a submenu.
 These options are found on the Functional Tests Menu for some models. - System Tests-provides specific subsystem testing.
-Performing these tests is similar to functional tests. - Generic Functions-lets you access certain available Generic OBD II functions from a proprietary menu (1996 and newer vehicles only).
+Performing these tests is similar to functional tests. - Generic Functions-lets you access certain available Generic OBD II functions from a proprietary menu (1996 and newer vehicles only). - Troubleshooter-provides step-by-step procedures, integrating PIDs and retrieving trouble codes when appropriate, for specific symptoms of the identified vehicle.